Pseudo-Inverse and Projection Matrix

 Python 3.8.5

-Import the basic libraries and keras and check their versions.
+Let’s import the basic libraries and check their versions, including Keras.

 %matplotlib inline